Music of South Africa: Afrikaans music

-The 1930s
+1930s

 A cappella

 The 1930s saw the spread of Zulu a cappella singing from the Natal area to much of South Africa.
 The style's popularity, finally producing a major star in 1939 with Solomon Linda's Original Evening Birds, whose "Mbube" ("The Lion") was probably the first African recording to sell more than 100,000 copies.
 It also provided the basis for two further American pop hits, The Weavers' "Wimoweh" (1951) and The Tokens' "The Lion Sleeps Tonight" (1961).
 Linda's music was in a style that came to be known as mbube.
 From the late 1940s to the 1960s, a harsh, strident form called isikhwela jo was popular, though national interest waned in the 1950s until Radio Zulu began broadcasting to Natal, Transvaal and the Orange Free State in 1962 (see 1950s: Bantu Radio and pennywhistle for more details).

 Also formed in this era was the Stellenbosch University Choir, part of the University of Stellenbosch, the oldest running choir in the country and was formed in 1936 by William Morris, also the first conductor of the Choir.
 The current conductor is Andre van der Merwe.
 They specialise in a cappella music and consist of students from the University.

+Ladysmith Black Mambazo, a male a capella ensemble are regarded as a national treasure in South Africa.
+The origins of the band can be traced back to a series of dreams experienced by Joseph Shabalala, in 1964.
+In these dreams, Shabalala envisioned the melodies that would define the group's distinctive sound.
+As of 2024, The ensemble has forged a four-decade history with the Grammy Awards, amassing 17 nominations and obtaining five Grammys.

-The 1950s
+1950s

 Bantu Radio and the music industry

 By the 1950s, the music industry had diversified greatly, and included several major labels.
 Innovative musician and composer, Charles Segal was the first white musician to work with the indigenous African people, recording tribal performers and promoting African music overseas starting in the 1950s.
 Charles Segal was also the first white musician to write in the indigenous African style and to bring the African music genre into the commercial market.
 His single "Africa" was a hit amongst the diverse South African population in the 1960s and he continued to produce, record and teach his own unique style of African music, which was a mix of African and Jazz influences.
 These compositions include "Opus Africa", "African Fantasy", "Kootanda" and many more.
 In 1962, the South African government launched a development programme for Bantu Radio in order to foster separate development and encourage independence for the Bantustans.
 Though the government had expected Bantu Radio to play folk music, African music had developed into numerous pop genres, and the nascent recording studios used radio to push their pop stars.
 The new focus on radio led to a government crackdown on lyrics, censoring songs which were considered a "public hazard".